The EH Guide to Anaemia, Low Iron Levels and Iron Deficiency

 Iron is the Cinderella mineral.
 It isn’t a sexy topic for the exploding world of super nutrition, and yet we can’t live without it.
 When there is insufficient iron to make red blood cells, that transport vital oxygen around the body, anaemia and iron deficiency will happen.
 The body needs iron, just as Picasso needed red oxide paint.
 The effect on the body is a gradual and overwhelming breakdown in vitality.
 It is a bit like trying to run a car without petrol.
 It will just splutter to a full stop.

-The problem with anaemia and low iron levels is that the condition is easy to miss, particularly amongst younger women, who are more susceptible to low iron levels through blood loss during menstruation or pregnancy – when the baby takes all the mother’s iron.
+The problem with anaemia and low iron levels is that the condition is easy to miss, particularly amongst younger women, who are more susceptible to low iron levels and anaemia through blood loss during menstruation or pregnancy – when the baby takes all the mother’s iron.
 Anaemia can also occur as a result of stomach bleeding.
 Of course, anaemia and low iron levels also have a lot to do with the 21st century disease of feeling tired all the time.

 Why do we accept the idea of feeling constantly exhausted due to overwork, stress or because we are simply not taking care of ourselves?
 This is not normal.
 Let me tell you about my own story of anaemia and ongoing recovery.